Fitting The Rider:

 Leg Length:

-Sit in a saddle, on a horse, with your legs out of the stirrups, with your legs/knees as straight down as possible, ideal is your heels in line with your shoulders.
+Sit in a saddle, on a horse, with your legs out of the stirrups, with your upper legs stretched down as straight down as possible, ideal is your heels in line with your shoulders, not by bending your lower leg.
 Place the tape measure at your inseam and run down the inside of your leg to the edge of the ball of your foot with the type of riding boot on you usually wear.
 It is best to have someone read the tape for you!

-Stirrup Length you are currently riding: measure on the saddle you are riding from where you sit in the saddle seat down to where your foot rests in the stirrup so we know the length you are riding now.
+Stirrup Length you are currently riding: measure on the saddle you are riding from the center of the saddle seat down to the stirrup.
+Send a picture for verification.

 Fitting The Horse: